mark3lau/Word/README.md

    In the Heroku dashboard, click on the harry_potter_wordle app.
    Click on the 'Deploy' tab near the top of the page.
-   In the Deploy page, click on Open app near the top right corner.
+   In the Deploy page, scroll down to the Manual deploy section.
+Choose the main branch to deploy, and click Deploy Branch.
+   Once the message 'Your app was successfully deployed' is displayed, click on the View button below.
+The app should now be running in a new tab.

 <hr>